itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 ## Set up

-قثبثق
-It may sound strange, but yoHkd u قثبثقhave to complete start up setup in a new private tab in your browser or you will get an error in database setup.
+It may sound strange, but you have to complete start up setup in a new private tab in your browser or you will get an error in database setup.

 ### Set up confluence